dmuth/craps-simulator/README.md

 ## If I run a simulation long enough, I eventually lose all of my money.
 Why?

+> *Because the house always wins.
+Play long enough, you never change the stakes.
+The house takes you.
+Unless, when that perfect hand comes along, you bet and you bet big, then you take the house.*  -- Daniel Ocean

-Becaue the house has an edge in craps, the same as they do in just about every other game.
-That is--if you gamble long enough you will lose all of your money.
-You may want to consider the implications of this before setting foot in a casino.
+Craps is no different from any other game in a casino--the house has an edge.
+If you gamble long enough you *will* lose all of your money.
+You may want to consider this before setting foot in a casino.

 # Contact